Phoenix Slip and Fall Lawyer

 The compensation that the plaintiff receives will be reduced by their percentage of fault.
 For instance, if a plaintiff is awarded $50,000 but is found to be 10% at fault, the final amount they receive will be $45,000.

-Because Arizona is a pure comparative negligence state, even someone who is 99% at fault for an incident can still receive 1% of damages, unlike many other states, which disqualify anyone who has a 50% or greater share of fault.
+Because Phoenix, Arizona is a pure comparative negligence state, even someone who is 99% at fault for an incident can still receive 1% of damages, unlike many other states, which disqualify anyone who has a 50% or greater share of fault.

 Most of the time, when we fall, it’s not a tremendous issue.
 We get back up, maybe have a bump or bruise that goes away in a few days, and then we are fully healed.
 The human body, though, can be more fragile than we sometimes suspect.

 It’s not uncommon for a slip and fall to result in serious injuries, particularly if someone makes contact with something on the way down.
 Serious injuries come with serious expenses as well—medical bills and psychological costs can add up quickly.
+In such cases, our Phoenix catastrophic injury lawyer can help manage these expenses.

 It’s possible to use the legal system to leverage your ability to collect damages for the costs you pay after a slip and fall.
 However, it’s also not uncommon to meet resistance, including from the insurance companies that are typically responsible for paying these costs in many cases.

+When you need to hire a slip and fall attorney, contact Bleaman Law Firm, PC.
 By working with the Bleaman Law Firm, you can give yourself a much stronger likelihood of getting what you’re owed.
 As a result of our extensive experience, we understand the complexity of slip and fall cases and working with insurance companies.
 Contact us today to discuss your slip and fall case.

 Testimonials